 PRACTICE ACTIVITY: TONE

-Find examples of texts that convey each of the 8 tones listed above: serious, comical, formal, informal, gloomy, joyful, sarcastic, and sentimental.
-Give 3 examples from each text that convey that specific tone.
-The examples can be drawn from direct quotations of the narrative or dialogue, or from a commentary on the structure of the text.
+Find examples of texts that convey each of the eight tones listed above: serious, comical, formal, informal, gloomy, joyful, sarcastic, and sentimental.
+Give three examples from each text that convey that specific tone.
+The examples can be drawn from direct quotations of the narrative or dialogue or a commentary on the structure of the text.

 Though the essential elements of literature are few in number, they can take a lifetime to master.
-The more experience a student gains in creating and analyzing texts with reference to these elements, the more adept they will become in their use.
+The more experience a student gains in creating and analyzing texts regarding these elements, the more adept they will become in their use.

-Time invested in this area will reap rich rewards in terms of the skill with which a student can craft a text and also in the level of enjoyment and meaning they can derive from their reading.
+Time invested in this area will reap rich rewards regarding the skill with which a student can craft a text and the level of enjoyment and meaning they can derive from their reading.